 Many doctors prefer to work closer to cities, so rural areas can struggle to acquire and retain permanent staff.
 That places a higher demand for locum tenens doctors in those areas.

 As a result, rural facilities usually offer more money to locum tenens providers.
 Keep in mind that these rates will be adjusted for the regional cost of living.
-For example, a rural facility in Arkansas will pay less overall than an urban facility in New York, but when compared to the cost of living you will often find the rural facilities are more generous when it comes to hourly rate.
+For example, a rural practice in Arkansas will pay less overall than an urban practice in New York, but when compared to the cost of living you will often find the rural facilities are more generous when it comes to hourly rate.